plone/plone.restapi/docs/source/endpoints/transactions.md

 : The transaction ID.

 `size`
-: The size of the transaction.
+: The size of the transaction in bytes.

 ## Reverting a Transaction or a group of Transactions